lftcm2023/lftcm2023_source/user_repo_source/README.md

 The textbook and this repository are still a work in progress.
 You can update the repository by typing `git pull` followed by `lake exe cache get` inside the `mathematics_in_lean` folder.
-(This assumes that you have not changed the contents of the `MIL` folder, which is why we suggested making a copy.)
+(This assumes that you have not changed the contents of the `LftCM` folder, which is why we suggested making a copy.)